Our M&E Services

 The M&E audit is conducted to identify the strengths and weaknesses of the department in terms of Monitoring and Evaluation.
 The audit gives a clear understanding of the current situation and where Monitoring and Evaluation gaps can be identified.
 The audit is done in a phased approach, reviewing departmental documents and identifying the compliance reporting of the department.
 This is also done through stakeholder consultation and benchmarking.

-The current M&E unit will be reviewed and job descriptions in your department will be compared to what is happening in similar international organisations and in other government departments.
-A report of the findings will illustrate the gaps in the department as well as recommendations of what can be done in terms of improving monitoring and evaluation.
+The current M&E unit will be reviewed and job descriptions in your department will be compared to what is happening in similar international organisations, and, in other government departments.
+A report of the findings will illustrate the gaps in the department as well as recommendations of what can be done in terms of improving Monitoring and Evaluation.

 M&E System Design

 M&E system design consists of different elements in the design process.
-The M&E design process consist of stakeholder consultation, and review of what the department has in place in terms of Monitoring and Evaluation.
+The M&E design process consists of stakeholder consultation, and review of what the department has in place in terms of Monitoring and Evaluation.
 The M&E framework provides a breakdown of how the M&E processes create and add value in the context of planning, delivery, reporting and decision-making.

 There are specific drivers that provide the impetus for Monitoring and Evaluation.
 The planning process sets the basis on which the actual M&E takes place.
 Based on the planning requirements, it is envisaged that the capabilities of the department have to be adjusted in order to allow for an effective and efficient implementation of the plan.
 The operational side of the framework involves the actual Monitoring and Evaluation, which are used as a basis for the generation of reports.
 This is essentially how learning and accountability occur across the M&E value chain.
 Information that is generated through this process is then also utilised to evaluate the overall process, as well as, inform Strategic Planning processes and decision- making within the department or organisation.

-Planning within government departments is usually driven by compliance demands, especially those set by National Treasury, which translates into reporting for outputs (essentially qualitative).
+Planning within government departments is usually driven by compliance demands, especially those set by National Treasury, which translate into reporting for outputs (essentially qualitative).
 However, the focus on outcomes and impacts is present through studies conducted.
 Although, it is not consistently implemented and this occurs outside a framework of norms and standards, that can be compared over time and region.

 M&E planning involves the setting of parameters within which M&E needs to take place over a particular period of time.
 This involves the formulation of measures or Key Performance Indicators that will be used in Monitoring and Evaluating.
 This will also include the development of an indicator schedule that will include: